 - Renal dialysis may be needed.

-- Disseminated intravascular coagulation (DIC) will need treatment with fresh frozen plasma, cryoprecipitate and platelets.
+- DIC will need treatment with fresh frozen plasma, cryoprecipitate and platelets.

 It may be necessary to amputate crushed limbs.
 Amputation at an early stage may prevent crush syndrome.